gasingh/minBoundingBox/README.md

   - The algorithm is integrated inside Rhino 3d, using the Rhinocommon API.

 ### Intent
-  - Rhino v7 doesnot support scientific computing libraries natively, as it runs IronPython.
   - I'm curious about learning how algorithms work!
   - Hence, this exploration employing matrices, and linear algebra!
+  - Rhino v7 doesnot support scientific computing libraries natively, as it runs IronPython.
+So i wrote a matrices and statistical library, and implemented eigenvalue and eigenvector solvers to emable computation of 2x2 and 3x3 matrices!

 ### Pseudocode
   - _Math_